2blam/HK-Geo-referenced-Public-Facility-Data/README.md

 	6. Go Back to 1. and REPEAT 79 times

 # How to run
+To download the data files:
 <pre>python getAllPubFacilityData.py</pre>

+To download the combine csv files and generate GeoJSON file:
+<pre>python getPubFacility_GeoJSON_with_CACODE.py</pre>

 # Requirements
-- pytesser [4] - extract the zip files to the directory with getAllPubFacilityData.py
+- pytesser [6] - extract the zip files to the directory with getAllPubFacilityData.py
 - selenium  [2]
-- chrome web driver [5] - put the exe file to the directory with getAllPubFacilityData.py
+- chrome web driver [7] - put the exe file to the directory with getAllPubFacilityData.py
+- xlwt : for writing xls file [8]
+- chardet: for determine the file encoding [9]

 # Tested Platform
 - Windows 7